-Diseases - A list of by-gone and technical medical terms to aid in understanding a death certificate, military medical record or published sources.
+Diseases – A list of by-gone and technical medical terms to aid in understanding a death certificate, military medical record, or published sources.

-Epidemics - While not a glossary as such, this list of known epidemics that swept areas of the United States makes a handy reference when seeking out individuals whom disappear suddenly and seemingly without trace.
+Epidemics – While not a glossary as such, this list of known epidemics that swept areas of the United States makes a handy reference when seeking out individuals who disappear suddenly and seemingly without trace.

-Latin - Here we include useful words and phrases for latin, the language of the church and the law, a very useful reference when working in older records for the first time.
+Latin – Here we include useful words and phrases for Latin, the language of the church, and the law, a very useful reference when working in older records for the first time.

-Occupations - The names of many occupations and professions have altered through the years, this list attempts to bridge the gap for modern researchers.
+Old Time Occupations – The names of many occupations and professions have altered through the years, this list attempts to bridge the gap for modern researchers.

 Terminology – This is a catch-all list of the terminology used specifically in genealogy.